 Chef Will Meyrick is a heavyweight on the Bali culinary scene, with the hugely successful Sarong restaurant to his name.
 With Mamasan he has ventured into new territory, an attempt to ‘open a place that is more than just a restaurant…an environment where people can feel comfortable to eat, try their hands at cooking or just lounge in a bar’.
-The result is a trendy, restaurant cum bar in which patrons are encouraged to make themselves at home.
-The décor purposefully evokes ‘colonial Britain in Shanghai during the 1920s, with marble top mah-jong tables and oversized tan leather chesterﬁelds’, whilst the food is a combination of Chinese, Indonesian, Indian, Malay, Singaporean, Thai, Cambodian and Vietnamese dishes; the crispy ‘confit’ pork hock on the bone with nahm jihm jauw & nam pla prik comes highly recommended.
+The result is a trendy, restaurant-bar in which patrons are encouraged to make themselves at home.
+The decor purposefully evokes ‘colonial Britain in Shanghai during the 1920s, with marble top mah-jong tables and over-sized tan leather chesterﬁelds’, whilst the food is a combination of Chinese, Indonesian, Indian, Malay, Singaporean, Thai, Cambodian and Vietnamese dishes.
+The crispy ‘confit’ pork hock on the bone with nahm jihm jauw & nam pla prik comes highly recommended.

 Mamasan, Jl.
 Raya Kerobokan No. 135, Br.
 Taman, Bali, +62 361 730436